 Yes.
 A minor child may accompany a voter in the voting booth at an election.
 Anyone under the age of 18 years is regarded as a minor child under state election law.

-I would like to become an election inspector (election worker), how do I become appointed?
+I would like to become an election inspector (election worker), how do I get appointed?

 City/township election commissions appoint election inspectors.
 Contact your city or township clerk and ask for an election inspector application.
-Election inspectors must be registered voters in the county in which he or she is appointed to serve.
+Election inspectors must be registered voters in the state of Michigan.

 Jury Room Frequently Asked Questions